-Each PhD candidate is required to write a minor area paper on a topic chosen in consultation with her or his supervisor.
-The minor area paper will cover an area of minor interest and, with permission, may be chosen from a field outside psychology.
-Every candidate will be examined on this paper by a committee appointed by the Graduate Program Director.
+Each PhD candidate is required to write an academic breadth comprehensive paper on a topic chosen in consultation with her or his supervisor.
+The academic breadth comprehensive paper is intended to foster breadth of psychological knowledge, and therefore must be in an area not directly related to the candidate's dissertation research.
+With permission, the topic may be chosen from a field outside psychology.